andy-tomkinson/japanimaniacs/_posts/2018-09-19-lake-yamanakako-osaka.markdown

 We leave our hosts to get back to the station for Osaka!

 ![brekkie1]({{site.baseurl}}assets/File17.jpg){:class="img-responsive"}

 ![brekkie2]({{site.baseurl}}assets/File18.jpg){:class="img-responsive"}

 We end up travelling for 5 hours 30...

 Only notable is our bus ride is made slightly more comfortable by the fact we are sat sideways and have a bit more hip space.
-An American guy is sat on 1 priory seat with his bag on another.
+An American guy is sat on 1 priority seat with his bag on another.
 I spend most of the ride silently cursing him given the number of elderly that got on the bus.
 There is a board above the windshield which we assume indicates fares by zone.
 The numbers change as we advance in our journey.